mongodb/specifications/source/client-side-encryption/tests/README.rst

 15. On-demand AWS Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This test requires valid AWS credentials.
+These tests require valid AWS credentials.
+Refer: `Automatic AWS Credentials`_.

-For this test, the environment variables ``AWS_ACCESS_KEY_ID`` and
-``AWS_SECRET_ACCESS_KEY`` must be defined and set to a valid set of AWS
-credentials.

-Within the test, create a ClientEncryption object with the following options:
+For these cases, create a ClientEncryption_ object :math:`C` with the following
+options:

 .. code-block:: typescript